akhan2255/RecurveCPP/README.md

 * Implements A\* , IDA\*, and hill climbing search.
 * Fully supports levels 1 and 3 of PDDL2.1.

-For installation instructions, see `INSTALL`.
-For copyright information and distribution restrictions, see `COPYING`.

-#### Search Algorithms
+### Search Algorithms
 You can select the search algorithms to use with the `-s` flag.
 The options are as follows:
 * `A` for A*.
 * `IDA` for IDA*.
 * `HC` for hill climbing.